rvallp/4gproxy/android/README.md

-## Ver179
+## Ver180
-1. Fixed issue for dual network if data network is not stable.
+1. Resolved dual network feature compatibility issue on Android 10 and later versions.
 2. Allows make wifi as proxy if works in wifi split mode

 ## Ver171